defold/extender/README.md

 * Make sure you have [Docker](https://www.docker.com) installed.

 ### Build
-* First, build the Extender Docker image by running: `./scripts/build.sh`
+* First, build the Extender Docker image by running: `./server/scripts/build.sh`

 _NOTE:_ The first time you build it will take a while.
-This could make the Gradle-plugin used by the build-script to hang.
-In order to mitigate this you can run following commands
-first: `docker build server/docker`
+After that Docker cache will speed it up.

 ### Start
-* Then, start a container based on that image by running: `./scripts/run.sh`.
+* Then, start a container based on that image by running: `./server/scripts/run.sh`.

 ### Stop
 * Just hit `Ctrl-C`.